camil1999/market-shop-project/README.md

 # Requirement for running
 - Postman - for testing project
 - Eclipse IDE - for opening project and checking code

+# How to run locally
+1. Make sure that, you have installed java to your pc and added it to system path
+2. Make sure that, you have installed Mysql to your pc
+3. Make sure that, you have Eclipse IDE  or anther IDE installed
+4. Clone project to your pc
+5. Open it with your favorite editor
+6. Run it
+7. Test endpoints you are interested in